President of the University of Michigan: History

 Between the establishment of the University of Michigan in 1837 and 1850, the Board of Regents ran the university directly; by law, they were supposed to appoint a chancellor to administer the university, but they never did, and a rotating roster of professors carried out the day-to-day administrative duties instead.

 While the modern office was created in 1850, the University of Michigan itself now traces its date of founding to 1817, when its precursor, the University of Michigania, was founded.
 The only president of that institution, Rev. John Monteith, appears in the list of presidents but is not officially considered to have been a president of the University of Michigan.

+List of presidents

-List of University of Michigan presidents
+The current interim president is Domenico Grasso, former chancellor of the University of Michigan-Dearborn.

-The first president of the university was Henry Philip Tappan.
-The position had originally been offered to Henry Barnard, but he declined, and Tappan and John Hiram Lathrop (then Chancellor of the University of Wisconsin–Madison) were nominated as new choices, after which Tappan was unanimously elected.
-Barnard later succeeded Lathrop at Wisconsin.

-The 15th and most recent president of the university is Santa Ono, appointed in 2022.